Einar Haugen: Career

 In 1931, Haugen joined the faculty of the University of Wisconsin–Madison.
 He would spend more than thirty years in Madison, finally leaving in 1962 to accept a position at Harvard University.
 Before his departure, he recruited Norwegian scholar and Hamsun expert Harald Næss to Wisconsin to serve as his successor.

 At Harvard, Haugen was made Victor S. Thomas Professor of Scandinavian and Linguistics and remained on faculty until his retirement in 1975.

 Perhaps his most important work was The Norwegian language in America: A Study in Bilingual Behavior (ISBN 0-253-34115-9).
 In addition to several important works within these fields, he wrote the authoritative work on the dialect of his ancestral home of Oppdal and a book entitled The Ecology of Language, with which he pioneered a new field of linguistics later called Ecolinguistics.
+Within the field of sociolinguistics, he is well-known for his four-stage model of standardization: 1) selection, 2) codification, 3) elaboration, 4) acceptance.
 Einar Haugen also wrote Norwegian English Dictionary/Norsk engelsk ordbok (ISBN 0-299-03874-2).
 His last book was a biography of the Norwegian virtuoso violinist Ole Bull co-written with his daughter, Camilla Cai.